Simple Investing for the not-so-simple

 Diversify your investments with large cap, small cap, international and fixed income index ETFs and cash.
 This’ll reduce your risk and increase your reward.

 If you want to keep your simple investing super-simple, buy one asset allocation ETF.
 Asset allocation ETFs are baskets of index ETFs rather than baskets of stocks.
 The exact mix of an asset allocation ETF is determined by how aggressive or conservative an investor you are.
-Click here for our guide to help you determine what kind of investor you are.
+Click here for our free guide to help you determine what kind of investor you are.

 5. Start an employer-sponsored retirement account (401(k), 403(b), SEP or SIMPLE IRA)